darwinthebeagle/asthma_nyc_final_report/Final_Report.md

   - Graph displaying how different age groups (children, adults, elderly) may be affected differently by air quality in health outcomes
-      - this last plot was merged into shiny bargraph as a age group filter
+      - This last plot was merged into shiny bargraph as an age group filter.

 -----